altaga/Kharon-Protocol/README.md

 <img src="https://i.ibb.co/tpHLSyw/image3.png">

-Kharon Protocol is then like a Shopify with Blockchain meets Supply chain with Blockchain, but focused only on interoperability.
-We are not trying to create infrastructure nor a whole new blockchain.
-By focusing on only these, we do more!
+Kharon Protocol is then like a Shopify meets Supply chain with Blockchain, but focused only on interoperability.

+We are not trying to create infrastructure nor are we just exporting something from web2 to web3.
+The IoT Helium network plus Solana through Kharon is 10 times better than incumbents!

 Now, this kind of application has already reached Several places and markets around the world such as wine, luxury, beauty and others.
 It is for example heavily deployed by Walmart China.